visahaarala/whereismyprotein/README.md

 A tool to browse the energy distribution of macronutrients as well as the essential amino acid content in different foods.

-Written with React, Typescript and SCSS.
+Written with React & Typescript.